 “Leotychidas has prosecuted Demaratus before the Senate to claim what rightfully belongs to him.
 He has produced those aforementioned courtiers, who have testified to what King Ariston said when he first learned of the birth of his son.
 After much deliberation, I have convinced the Senate to let the god Apollo decide this matter.
 It is very important to Sparta that he decide correctly.”
 The menace in his voice as he said these last words was scarcely veiled.

 “And if he should decide in favor of Demaratus?” asked the oracle quietly.

 “Then those of us who know what is best for Sparta will not be pleased.
 We will withdraw our protection from Delphi, withdraw our support for the Amphictyonic League.
 For why should we protect and support what is obviously a false oracle?”

-“But who is this ‘we’ of yours?” asked the oracle, ignoring the barb.
+“But who is this ‘we’ of yours?” asked the oracle.
 “You do not rule Sparta alone.
 Do you really have the support in the Senate to do these things — presumably over King Demaratus’s objections?”